Skip to main content

 IT-BCP

-We have formulated a BCP for IT systems, vital infrastructure for business continuity, and are strengthening measures in readiness for risks such as disasters and cyber-attacks.
+We have developed a BCP for IT systems, critical infrastructure for business continuity, and are enhancing our preparedness for risks such as disasters and cyberattacks.

 In formulating a BCP, we conducted a business impact analysis (BIA) to set recovery priorities and target recovery times for IT systems.
-In the event of a disaster, the pre-assigned response team will carry out recovery operations based on these priorities and the recovery manual.
+In the event of a disaster, the pre-assigned response team will follow the recovery manual and these priorities to restore systems.
+To ensure the effectiveness of the BCP, we regularly conduct drills based on potential business impacts and revise the plan as needed based on the outcomes.

-In normal circumstances, we focus on creating a disaster-resistant IT system.
-For critical IT systems, we have installed servers in two data centers in Tokyo and Hokuriku, which perform mutual backups, creating a mechanism that allows the ongoing use of one system even if the other becomes unusable.
+Under normal conditions, we focus on building a disaster-resistant IT system.
+For critical IT systems, we have installed servers at two data centers in Tokyo and Hokuriku.
+This configuration enables mutual backups, allowing operations to continue even if one system becomes unavailable.
 The adoption of cloud services is also actively underway.

-As a preparation for a cyber-attack, we regularly back up all our IT systems and have a system in place to quickly restore them.
-We also organize a computer security incident response team (CSIRT) to rapidly identify the cause of the failure and endeavor to prevent secondary damage.
+To prepare for cyberattacks, we regularly back up all IT systems and have a framework in place for rapid restoration.
+In the event of a system failure, a computer security incident response team (CSIRT) promptly identifies the cause and prevents secondary damage.

-Outages that exceed the target response times set by the BIA are defined as serious incidents, and our target for such incidents is zero annually.
+Outages that exceed the target response times set by the BIA are classified as serious incidents, and our target for such incidents is zero annually.

 Other Major Initiatives